stephenjhsu/haydaysprint1/README.md

 In the Sprint 2 project, the goal is to build a web interface that will receive and process JSON objects.

 The modified files include:
+  app.py - Creates an application instance (an object of class Flask)  which handles all POST requests deploy_sprint2.py - Deploys the correct files into an EC2 instance my_script.py - Processes the JSON inputs and writes them to specific files

+  Note: deploy.py is left on from Sprint 1 but is not used in Sprint 2